Etat Libre D’Orange Above The Waves (Mathieu Nardin) 2025 + A tribute to tea and incense giveaway.

 J’s image of Etat Libre D’Orange Above The Waves.

 Etat Libre D’Orange has unveiled its latest perfume, Above The Waves, composed by perfumer Mathieu Nardin of Mane.
 Above The Waves pays tribute to the Taiwanese Goddess Mazu and the annual pilgrimage held in her honour, which begins at the Dajia Jenn Lann temple and proceeds to Taichung.
 The journey encompasses over 170 stops at 170 temples located in Taichung, Changhua, Yunlin, and Chiayi.
-Nardin emphasizes two key elements that lie at the heart of Above The Waves, both of which are intricately tied to Taiwanese traditions: tea and incense.
+Nardin emphasizes two key elements that is at the heart of Above The Waves, both of which are tied to Taiwanese traditions: tea and incense.
 It’s a beautiful homage that makes me think of how an ocean was once a mountain, as the materials intertwine in a cyclical dance throughout the wear of Above The Waves.

 Etienne de Swardt of Etat Libre D'Orange and Mathieu Nardin

-Etienne de Swardt of Etat Libre D’Orange and perfumer Mathieu Nardin.
+Founder and Creative Director Etienne de Swardt of Etat Libre D’Orange and perfumer Mathieu Nardin.

 Goddess Mazu